Hirschmanniella oryzae

 Distribution:

-Hirschmanniella oryzae is found throughout rice-growing regions, Asia, Japan, West Africa, South America, U.S. in Texas and Louisiana; thought not to be present in California.
+Hirschmanniella oryzae is found throughout rice-growing regions, Asia, Japan, West Africa, South America, U.S. in Texas and Louisiana; but is thought not to be present in California.
 Sher found complexes of several species in collections from rice, including H. spinicaudata and H. belli.
 Literature prior to 1968 may deal with mixtures.

 Back to Top